How to Make a Cold House Warm

 Arranging an annual boiler service involves a Gas Safe registered engineer (OFTEC engineers for oil boilers) checking the unit over to ensure that it's running safely and efficiently.

-Not only is having a gas boiler serviced each year a legal requirement, they’re highly important in terms of safety and the efficient running of the heating system:
+Not only is having a gas boiler serviced each year a legal requirement, but they're also highly important in terms of safety and the efficient running of the heating system.

-- Ensures the safe running of the system
+- Ensure the safe running of the system;

-- Can bring a potential issue to the attention of a heating engineer before it worsens
+- Bring a potential issue to the attention of a heating engineer before it worsens.

 Take a few moments to complete our simple online form and you'll get a free quote from a fully-qualified Gas Safe registered engineer based in your local area.